-We deduce the second map since, up to scalar multiple, it is the only degree zero map (up to scalar multiple) which makes the diagram a complex.
+We deduce the second map since, up to scalar multiple, it is the only degree zero map which makes the diagram a complex.
 A computation shows that it is indeed non-zero. \end{proof}

 We now prove the general case.

 \begin{prop} where every web appearing in $C^{\cdot}$ is non-elliptic and takes the form

 for